syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter();
 //Initialize blink converter settings.
 BlinkConverterSettings blinkConverterSettings = new BlinkConverterSettings();
-//Set Blink viewport size.
-blinkConverterSettings.ViewPortSize = new Size(1280, 0);
+//Set the Blink viewport size. blinkConverterSettings.ViewPortSize = new Size(1280, 0);
-//Set the html margin top value based on the html header height and margin top value. blinkConverterSettings.Margin.Top = 70;
+//Set the html margin-top value based on the html header height and margin-top value. blinkConverterSettings.Margin.Top = 70;
-//Set the html margin bottom value based on the html footer height and margin bottom value. blinkConverterSettings.Margin.Bottom = 40;
+//Set the html margin-bottom value based on the html footer height and margin-bottom value. blinkConverterSettings.Margin.Bottom = 40;
-//sets the custom HTML header to add at the top of each page. blinkConverterSettings.HtmlHeader = File.ReadAllText("header.html");
+//Set the custom HTML header to add at the top of each page. blinkConverterSettings.HtmlHeader = File.ReadAllText("header.html");
-//sets the custom HTML footer to add at the bottom of each page. blinkConverterSettings.HtmlFooter = File.ReadAllText("footer.html");
+//Set the custom HTML footer to add at the bottom of each page. blinkConverterSettings.HtmlFooter = File.ReadAllText("footer.html");
-//Assign Blink converter settings to HTML converter. htmlConverter.ConverterSettings = blinkConverterSettings;
+//Assign Blink converter settings to the HTML converter. htmlConverter.ConverterSettings = blinkConverterSettings;
-//Convert URL to PDF document.
+//Convert the URL to a PDF document.
 PdfDocument document = htmlConverter.Convert("https://www.syncfusion.com");

 //Create a filestream.
 FileStream fileStream = new FileStream("Output.pdf", FileMode.Create, FileAccess.ReadWrite);
-//Save and close the PDF document. document.Save(fileStream);
+//Save and close a PDF document. document.Save(fileStream);
 document.Close(true);